 Self-Insured Workers' Compensation Reserves.
 We are self-insured for workers' compensation coverage in a majority of our employee work sites in Oregon, California, Maryland, Delaware and Colorado and for staffing services and management employees only in Washington.
 The estimated liability for unsettled workers' compensation claims represents our best estimate, which includes an evaluation of information provided by our internal claims adjusters and our third-party claims administrators, coupled with management's use of a third-party actuary.
 These elements serve as the basis for our overall estimate for workers' compensation claims liabilities, which include more specifically the following components: case reserve estimates for reported losses, plus additional amounts for estimated future development of reported claims and incurred but not reported claims (together IBNR).
+Our estimates also include amounts for unallocated loss adjustment expenses, including legal costs.
 These estimates are continually reviewed and adjustments to liabilities are reflected in current operating results as they become known.
 We believe that the amounts recorded for our estimated liabilities are reasonable and objective and are based upon facts and other trends associated with the Company's historical universe of claims data.
 Nevertheless, it is possible that adjustments to such estimates may be required in future periods if the development of claim costs varies materially from our estimates and such adjustments, if necessary, could be material to results of operations.

 Safety Incentives Liability.
 Our accrued safety incentives represent cash incentives paid to certain PEO client companies for maintaining safework practices in order to minimize workplace injuries.
 The incentive is based on a percentage of annual payroll and is paid annually to customers who meet predetermined workers' compensation claims cost objectives.
 Safety incentive payments are made only after closure of all workers' compensation claims incurred during the customer's contract period.
-The liability is estimated and accrued each month based upon the then-current amount of the customer's estimated workers' compensation claims reserves as established by our internal claims adjusters and our third party administrators.
+The liability is estimated and accrued each month based upon the expected payout as determined by historical incentive payment trends.